Inspiring History Of Harley Davidson Motorcycle That You Must Know

 1911-1929

-F-head: This was an improved version of the V-twin engine with more prowess and capacity
+F-Head: This was an improved version of the V-twin engine with more prowess and capacity

 1929-1973

-Flathead engine: This engine was used in Harley motorcycles till 1952.
+Flathead Engine: This engine was used in Harley motorcycles till 1952.
 However, in a few Servi Cars, the engine continued till 1973.
 Its cylinder heads had a flat, curved design from where it got the name

 1936-1947

-Knucklehead engine: Harley’s first engine that came with overhead valves.
+Knucklehead Engine: Harley’s first engine that came with overhead valves.
 This engine reached 48HP in the later years.
 Also, it paved the way for the powerful big twin and air-cooled engines

 1948-1965

-Panhead: It got the first electric start and was seen in the Harley Electra Glide model first.
-It had better lubrication and improved cooling effect for performance and longevity.
+Panhead: It got the first electric start and was seen in the Harley

 1952-1965

-K-model: This was a limited-time engine identical to the flathead engine but with more power.
+K-Model: This was a limited-time engine identical to the flathead engine but with more power.

 1957-1984

-Ironhead engine: Harley introduced this compact yet sporty engine for their Sportster versions.
+Ironhead Engine: Harley introduced this compact yet sporty engine for their Sportster versions.

 1966-1984